johndohoneyjr/Level-Up-Container-Security-and-ACR-Scaling/Contributing.md

 - Perform a [cursory search][issue-search] to see if a similar issue has already been submitted.
 - Make sure to use our [bug report][bug-report] or [feature request][feature-request] templates.

-### Related repositories

-This is the repository for Microsoft Defender for Cloud.
-Please ensure that you are opening issues in the right repository.
-Other repos you might be looking for:

-- [Azure Monitor Community](https://github.com/microsoft/AzureMonitorCommunity#azure-monitor-community) repo, with query, alerts, workbook samples.
-- [Azure Monitor Workbook Templates](https://github.com/microsoft/Application-Insights-Workbooks) repo - contains workbook templates shown in the workbook galleries for Azure Monitor workbooks
-- [Log Analytics Query Examples](https://github.com/MicrosoftDocs/LogAnalyticsExamples) repo - contains example log analytics queries
-- [Azure Sentinel](https://github.com/azure/azure-sentinel) repo - contains queries, dashboards, templates used by Azure Sentinel

 ## Recommended setup for contributing